facebookresearch/theseus/README.md

     For other CUDA versions, consider installing from source or using our [build script](https://github.com/facebookresearch/theseus/blob/main/build_scripts/build_wheel.sh).

+    Note that `pypi` installation doesn't include our experimental [Theseus Labs](https://github.com/facebookresearch/theseus/theseus/labs).
+    For this, please install from source.

 - #### **From source**
     The simplest way to install Theseus from source is by running the following (see further below to also include BaSpaCho)
     ```bash